Written byVain Rowe

 Launch macOS Recovery Mode to uninstall masOS 13 bata

 Shortcuts to launch Recovery Mode on Apple Silicon Mac and Intel-based Mac are quite different.
-You can check your Mac model in the Apple menu for later operations.
+You can check your Mac model in the Apple menu > About This Mac for later operations.

-Then, follow the step-by-step guide to uninstall macOS 13 beta on your Mac:
+Then, follow the step-by-step guide to uninstall macOS 13 on your Mac:

 - Connect the power cable to your Mac for sufficient power is needy.